BlueNguyen/portfolioNgoan/README.md

 #### Resume upload
 To upload your own resume, simply upload a pdf to `src/containers/greeting/resume` and rename the pdf to `resume.pdf`.

-#### Customize Lottie Animations

-You can choose a Lottie and download it in json format from sites like [this](https://lottiefiles.com/).
-In `src/assets/lottie`, replace the Lottie json file you want to alter with the same file name.
-If you want to change the Lottie options, go to `src/components/displayLottie/DisplayLottie.js` and change the `defaultOptions` object, you can refer [lottie-react docs](https://www.npmjs.com/package/lottie-react) for more info on the `defaultOptions` object.

 ## Technologies Used

 - [React](https://reactjs.org/)